awsdocs/amazon-athena-user-guide/doc_source/alter-table-add-columns.md

 ALTER TABLE events PARTITION (awsregion='us- west-2') ADD COLUMNS (eventdescription string)
 ```

-**Note**
+## Notes<a name="alter-table-add-columns-notes"></a>
-To see a new table column in the Athena Query Editor after you run `ALTER TABLE ADD COLUMNS`, manually refresh the table list in the editor, and then expand the table again\.
++ To see a new table column in the Athena Query Editor navigation pane after you run `ALTER TABLE ADD COLUMNS`, manually refresh the table list in the editor, and then expand the table again\.
++ `ALTER TABLE ADD COLUMNS` does not work for columns with the `date` datatype\.
+To workaround this issue, use the `timestamp` datatype instead\.